-Many users moved from checking beats per minute check or performing a quick ECG using the smartwatch to using the more scientific and analytic based training model that uses your HRV.
+Many users moved from checking beats per minute or performing a quick ECG using the smartwatch to using the more scientific and analytics-based training model that uses your HRV.

 This article looks at some of the best tips and tricks that you can do to improve your HRV.

-Plus, we provide you with an overview of some of the best products out there that can improve your heart rate variability.
+Plus, we provide an overview of some of the best products out there that can improve your heart rate variability.